charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 ## Grunt Check

-**NOTE**: _We are not using Grunt this quarter, Spring 2017, as we are switching to webpack.
+**NOTE**: _After Spring 2017, we are not using Grunt as often, but instead we are switching to webpack.
 As a result, you should skip this section._

 As always, use Grunt to make sure your code is properly formated.
 If you have not yet completed the GruntCheck assignment, do so before you turn this assignment in.
 The point is that you will need to understand the Grunt Check assignment before you can complete this assignment.